tap349/alternate-file/README.md

     ("<leader>," . af-find-alternate-file)))
 ```

-`{}` means use the same directory for implementation and test directories - this
+`{}` means "use the same directory for implementation and test directories" -
-is useful, say, for `go-mode` in which implementation and test files are usually
+this is useful, say, for `go-mode` in which implementation and test files are
-stored in the same directory but it can be either `internal` or `pkg`.
+usually stored in the same directory but it can be either `internal` or `pkg`.